sohailchd/swe/README.md

 - Talking to clients and stakeholder, managing a team of 5 people and growing the project
 - Created a container based distributed scheduler for automated jobs.
 Used round robin strategy to schedule jobs, automate many manual processes for reporting, Saved hours human effort.
-- Technologies: Java, Spark, Redis, MongoDB, Linux, AWS EMR, EC2, S3, GIT
+- <ins>Technologies: Java, Spark, Redis, MongoDB, Linux, AWS EMR, EC2, S3, GIT<ins>

 #### Ubisoft (SDET / Gaming and Entertainment) India, July-2013 to July-2015
 - Ubisoft connect is a platform for gamers.
 Contributed to the payment system and game store implementation.
 - Improve the player experience for PC, Implement the third party integrations for the online game store
 - Creating custom tools for the dev version of SonyPlayStation (PS4) and contributing to the game logging and performance metrics for the game under test.
-- Technologies: Python, Flask, C# .NET, window desktop forms, REST API
+- <ins>Technologies: Python, Flask, C# .NET, window desktop forms, REST API<ins>